COVID-19 Vaccination Information: Information and guidance for the COVID-19 vaccination requirements for the Spring of 2022 is as follows:

 - Such a statement should explain how receiving the COVID-19 Vaccination or COVID-19 Vaccination Booster conflicts with the student's sincere religious belief or practice.
 Health and Wellness Staff in partnership with the Center for Equity and Inclusion will review exemption requests in the same manner as it considers requests for religious exemptions from previous MMR immunization requirements.

 Students granted a medical or religious exemption will be subjected to certain restrictions and COVID-19 testing responsibilities as set forth in this policy.

-- Comply with mandatory COVID-19 surveillance testing at least once a week.
+- Comply with the mandatory COVID-19 surveillance testing at least once weekly.

 - Maintain six feet of social distancing and wear a mask at all times the student is indoors (except when in their private residential space or personal space or when eating meals on campus while and seated and social distancing is appropriately enforced).